Report an accessibility problem

 Career opportunities

-A minor can help students enhance the marketable skills they acquire in their major, diversify their skills with training in another discipline, and improve their future job outlook.
-Although most careers require more training than a minor alone can provide, a minor in psychology can add value for students who pursue careers in business, education or health care.
+A minor can help graduates enhance the marketable skills they acquire in their major, diversify their skills with training in another discipline, and improve their job outlook.
+Although most careers require more training than a minor alone can provide, a minor in psychology can add value for those pursuing careers in business, education or health care.

 Contact information